Jacket —case study of a weather app

 Casual conversation with friends revealed that I'm not the only person who checks my weather app in the wee hours of the morning, sitting on my bed in a towel, trying to decide what to wear for the day while my shades are still closed and it's still dark outside.
 The weather app that shipped with my Android phone clearly shows the current temperature, but the high and low are are in an 8-point font I can't read without my glasses.

-Living in rainy Seattle, my main decision is weather or not I need a rain jacket when I leave for my bus commute.
+Living in rainy Seattle, my main decision is whether or not I need a rain jacket when I leave for my bus commute.

 Defining the Key Pain Points